thavlik/quake-gameplay-dataset/README.md

 - [Greenwood](https://www.youtube.com/channel/UCMAKW4cqyo-7Xm_zHewDtTQ)
 - [zigi](https://www.youtube.com/user/fibluzigi)

 If you would like to contribute, please open an issue or submit a pull request with links to YouTube videos or playlists.
+The complete list of videos and playlists is [`raw/quake.txt`](raw/quake.txt).

 ## License
 All videos are property of their respective creators.
 Permission to transform and redistribute was granted in each case.
 This project makes no claims of ownership to the data.